iulian2000-cmyk/Attribute-Based-Encryption-IOT-CLOUD/README.md

 # Attribute-Based-Encryption IOT-CLOUD

 ## I. Purpose
-> This project was developed for education purpose only .
+> This project was developed for educational purpose only .
 It is an attempt to implement the PP-CP-ABE scheme in a specific context ,using Java and JPBC as main library .
 The goal of the project was to implement the mechanism behind encrypted storage on Cloud .

 ## II .
 Context.
 > Let's say that we have a number of companies,individuals,organizations whose data are stored encrypted on Cloud .
 This mechanism uses also elements from